sal55/langs/bcc.md

 To see if a C implementation can be created that:

-* Can be presented as the simplest possible kind of open source project: a single file. \[A single-file C rendering is possible; example in [bcc64.c](https://raw.githubusercontent.com/sal55/langs/master/bcc64.c) (Link may be out-of-date)\]
+* Can be presented as the simplest possible kind of open source project: a single file. \[A single-file C rendering is possible; example in [bcc.c](https://raw.githubusercontent.com/sal55/langs/master/bcc.c) (Link may be out-of-date)\]

-* Can be built effortlessly from source, as simply as compiling a Hello, World program, and as fast. \[Build as, eg. 'gcc bcc64.c -obcc.exe'; with tcc this builds in 1/8th second, and with bcc, 1/5th second\]
+* Can be built effortlessly from source, as simply as compiling a Hello, World program, and as fast. \[Build as, eg. 'gcc bcc.c -obcc.exe'; with tcc this builds in 1/8th second, and with bcc, 1/5th second\]

 * Can be a single, self-contained executable file with no dependencies, other than what is provided by the OS. \[Entire implementation is in the file bcc.exe, including standard headers and facilities for assembling and linking\]